 The importance of cash flow

-A company’s income statement shows a smoothed view of its performance and includes non-cash items such as depreciation.
-A balance sheet also has shortcomings, like the presence of intangible assets and the fact that it’s a snapshot of a company at a given date.
+A company’s income statement shows a smoothed view of its performance and includes noncash items such as depreciation.
+A balance sheet also has shortcomings, such as the presence of intangible assets and the fact that it’s a snapshot of a company at a given date.

 These things make drawing conclusions about a company’s health a little difficult.

 A company’s cash flow, however, is far more straightforward.
 It reflects actual cash transactions for a period under review.

 As the name suggests, a company’s operating cash flow (or OCF) is the cash it earns from its business operations.
 Business operations include the sale of products and services.
 So it’s one of the most powerful indicators of a company’s profitability.

 This cash is a very useful thing because it gives a company the ability to invest in future growth such as projects or reward shareholders.
 Growing companies often raise cash from other sources such as debt or additional issue of shares in order to fund expansions that cost more than what their OCFs provide.